IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_rulesets_rule.html.markdown

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `domain_id` - (Optional, String) The Domain/Zone ID of the CIS service instance.
 If domain_id is provided request will be made at zone/domain level else request will be made at instance level.
-- `ruleset_phase` - (Required, String) Phase of the ruleset.
-- `rulesets` - (Required, List) Values that will be created or updated.
+- `ruleset_id` - (Required, String) Id of the ruleset inside which rules will be created, updated or deleted.

-  Nested scheme of rulesets
-  - `Description` (optional, string) Description of the ruleset
+- `rule_id` - (Optional, String) Id of the rule.
+If provided the current rule will be updated else a new rule will be created.

-  - `Rules` (optional, list) Rules which are required to be added/modified.
+- `Rules` (Optional, list) Rules which are required to be added/modified.

   Nested scheme of rules
     - `action` (String).
 If we are deploying a rule then action is required. `execute` action is used for deploying the ruleset.
 If we are updating the rule we then action is optional.
     - `description` (Optional, String) Description of the rule.